Stefan-101/Computation-Theory-Emulators/README.md

 ```

 ### Nondeterministic Finite Automate Emulator (NFA):
-See NFA/exmaples/nfa1.config for a NFA input example.
+See `NFA/exmaples/nfa1.config` for a NFA input example.
 Considering the nondeterministic nature, if multiple tranzitions are possible for the same input and current state, the emulator will "branch", keeping track of multiple active states and treating them independently for the letters that follow.
-This emulator doesn't have a NO_STATE, instead it ends up not having any activate state on a given branch.
+This emulator doesn't have a `NO_STATE`, instead it ends up not having any activate state on a given branch.

 __Example usage:__